danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 ![](ch4_3.png){: .medium .no-border}
 :   *Figure 4.5: The tracker points on a face.
 Courtesy of the clmtrackr's creator, Audun M. Øygard*

-The program uses the webcam to do face capture and facial recognition:
+The program uses the webcam via video capture to do facial recognition and details as follow:

+1. `let ctracker;` & `let capture;`: Initialize the two variables that are used for face tracking and video capture.

-1. `createCapture()`: This is a HTML5 <video> element (part of the DOM) that captures the feed from a webcam.
-In relation to this function you can define the size of the screen capture (which depends on the resolution of the webcam) and position on screen, e.g. `capture.size(640,480);` and `capture.position(0,0);`
+2. `createCapture(VIDEO)` in line 6: This is a HTML5 <video> element (part of the DOM) that captures the feed from a webcam.
+In relation to this function you can define the size of the screen capture (which depends on the resolution of the webcam) and position on screen, e.g. `capture.size(640,480);` We also uses `capture.hide();` to hide the video feed so that the button and the colored tracker points will not crash the video object.

-2. The three lines related to ctracker are: `ctracker = new clm.tracker()`, `ctracker.init(pModel);` and `ctracker.start(capture.elt);`: Similar to audio and camera use, you first need to initialize the ctracker library, select the classified model (to be discussed in Chapter 10, "Machine unlearning"), and start tracking from the video source.
+2. Lines 10-12 are related to ctracker: `ctracker = new clm.tracker()`, `ctracker.init(pModel);` and `ctracker.start(capture.elt);`: Similar to audio and camera use, you first need to initialize the ctracker library, select the classified model (to be discussed in Chapter 10, "Machine unlearning"), and start tracking from the video source.

+3. In order to display the captured video in the INVERT mode, the program uses `image(capture, 0,0, 640, 480);` to draw the video feed in an image format, and apply the filter accordingly: `filter(INVERT);`

-3. `ctracker.getPosition()`: While we get the tracker points into an array `position`, a for-loop is used to loop through all 71 tracker points (as it starts with 0 and ends with 70) and return the position in terms of x and y coordinates as a two-dimensional array in the form of `position[][]`.
+4. `ctracker.getPosition()` in line 20: While we get the tracker points into an array `position`, a for-loop (in line 25-31) is used to loop through all 71 tracker points (as it starts with 0 and ends with 70) and return the position in terms of x and y coordinates as a two-dimensional array in the form of `position[][]`.
 The first dimension ([]) of the position array indicates the tracker points from 0 to 70.
 The second dimension ([][]) retrieves the x and y coordinates of the tracker points.

-Since the position of the like button follows that of the mouth, and the tracker point for the mouth is s60, the program will then return the position as an array: `positions[60][0]-20` and `positions[60][1]`.
+5. Getting all the data on the tracker points allows ellipses to be drawn to cover the face.
+Since the position of the like button follows that of the mouth, and the tracker point for the mouth is 60 (especially the program points at the upper lip which is around 20 pixel from the center of the mouth), the program will then return the position as an array (see line 25): `positions[60][0]-20` and `positions[60][1]`.
 The second array's dimensions of [0] and [1] refer to the x and y coordinates.

-4. The final part is to draw the ellipses to cover the face.
-A for-loop is implemented to loop through all the ctracker points and then get the x and y coordinates for the drawing of the ellipses.

 <div class="section exercise" markdown="true">